Staking Dashboard: How to Stake Your DOT Print

 Start your staking journey or explore more information about staking on Polkadot's Home Page.
 Discover this new Staking Dashboard that makes staking much easier and check our extensive article list in the Overview article to help you get started.

-In the article we're using the Westend testnet, but the process is the same for Polkadot and Kusama.
+We're using the Westend testnet in this example, but the process is the same for Polkadot and Kusama.

-After you connect the account you want to use as Stash, head over to the Stake tab on the left.
+After you connect the account you want to use as the stash, head over to the Nominate tab on the left.
 This is empty now, but soon that will change!

 How to Stake your DOT

-1. First, click on "Start Staking".
+1. First, click on the "Start Nominating" button.
 This will take you through a series of steps to complete staking with your account.

-3. Next, you need to select the reward destination, i.e. where your staking rewards will be sent.
+2. You need to select the reward destination, i.e., where your staking rewards will be sent.
 There are three options:

-4. In the next step you can select which validators to nominate.
-On Polkadot you can select up to 16, while on Kusama up to 24.
+3. In the next step, you can select which validators to nominate.
+On Polkadot, you can select up to 16 validators and up to 24 ones on Kusama.

-5. Finally, it's time to select the amount you want to bond.
-The app has pre-filled the maximum transferable balance of your account, but we recommend that you don't bond everything.
-Leave some small balance as transferable to be able to pay for future transaction fees.
+4. Finally, it's time to enter the amount you want to bond.
+We recommend that you don't bond all the funds in your account.
+You will need some transferrable balance to be able to pay for future transaction fees.

 a.
 To nominate (the Nominate line)